harvester/upgrade-helpers/pre-check/v1.1.x/README.md

     All checks pass.
     ```

-    If there are any failing check, please do not proceed the upgrade.
+    If any checks fail, please refrain from proceeding with the upgrade.

-## Other checks

-These are some additional checks to do.

 ### Check time is in sync on every node.